What is a Non-dependant?

 If you are eligible for Universal Credit Housing Costs and have a non dependent living with you, there is a flat rate contribution (deduction) each month regardless of the non-dependant's income.

 For 2017/18, this is £70.06 a month unless one of the following apply:

-If you have any queries regarding how this may affect you, please do not hesitate to contact our Income Management team on 0800 035 2211 from a landline or 0300 303 8325 from a mobile (if you have inclusive minutes) or contact your local Housing Benefit team/Universal Credit.
+If you have any queries regarding how this may affect you, please do not hesitate to contact our Income Management team on 0300 561 1111 (this is included in any inclusive calls made from a mobile and low cost for all landlines) or contact your local Housing Benefit team/Universal Credit.

 What do I do if I receive a letter from Housing Benefit regarding an overpayment?

 If you or your household's circumstances change, it is possible that your entitlement to Housing Benefit could be affected.
 If your entitlement reduces or ends as a result of any change, depending on the date from which the change is effective from, it could result in an overpayment of Housing Benefit.
 An overpayment can occur regardless of whether the payments of Housing Benefit are made to you or direct to us.

 In the first instance, please contact your local Housing Benefit team should you disagree with the overpayment - as you have the right to appeal against an overpayment within 28 days of receiving the initial notification letter.
 Please also contact our Income Management team on 0300 561 1111 (this is included in any inclusive calls made from a mobile and low cost for all landlines).